 The ancient gods that find mention in the scriptures of Sanatana Dharma are actually the principles of a higher value system.
 This value system represents and defines the very light of consciousness.
 When all these principles get established within the individual, pure consciousness is completely realized.
-Worship of the Vedic Gods means worshipping the very principles that the gods represent.
+Worship of the Vedic Gods or Devatas means worshipping the very principles that the gods represent.
 It means enlightening thought, words and actions with these principles.
 The symbols that represent the ancient gods of Sanatana Dharma are the blue-print of these very principles.
 They represent enlightenment itself.
 Acknowledging these symbols is a direct acknowledgement of the principles that these sacred symbols represent.
 The symbol, the god and the principles that they represent are actually “one”.
 The use and focus on these symbols means, to draw forth from within, from the depths of our hearts, the hidden divine light.
 This is exactly the purpose of these divine symbols.
 For example the Sun is the symbol of the enlightened mind.
 It represents a mind free of the darkness of unconsciousness and egoism.
 The Dawn is a symbol of the wisdom of awakening.
 The forms, the images of the gods are not images but various forms of light which stand for the impeccable laws of Truth.

 The ancient men of wisdom of the Dharma, saw the outer light in accordance to the light of intuition within their inner world.
 They saw the outer luminaries, the stars, the planets as the mere manifestation of inner light that rose from within.
 They were into the experience of the religion of light, pure wisdom.
 This was yet, not like dogmatic religions that were to emerge in later centuries.
 The religions of today consider the light of God as something cut-off, far away from the reach of humanity.
 This sort of philosophy was inconceivable in the old days of pure Dharma.